"Bulgarian-born piano dynamo" -Steve Smith, Time Out New York

 "Bold, dynamic, magnificent!" - Harris Goldsmith, New York Concert Review

-In July 2011 her multimedia performance Rhythmic Movement took place at the Metropolitan Room in NYC where for a first time she performed body painted, connecting the music of Erik Satie to the work by artist Danny Setiawan.
-Rhythmic Movement was immediately featured on NY1 News as well as Time Out New York and New York Daily News.
+In July 2011 Tania Stavreva performed for a first time body painted, connecting the music of Erik Satie to the work by artist Danny Setiawan.
+The multimedia collaboration was immediately featured on NY1 News TV, New York Daily News and Time Out NY.
 On May 10th, 2012 Ms. Stavreva collaborated with the internationally-acclaimed body painter and artist Derrick Little (Madonna, Shakira) at Galapagos Art Space in New York on another multimedia project titled Rhythmic Movement Multimedia.
 This time live music and live body painting were connected through abstract music-color synesthesia.
-The young pianist and fine art model also made her acting debut with the Onomatopoeia Theater Company as Sasia in The Tempest by William Shakespeare - an off-off Broadway modern adaptation.
-She has appeared as a soloist with many orchestras among which are Sinfonia Perugina, conductor Enrico Marconi, Italy and the Boston Conservatory Symphony Orchestra, under the baton of Boston Pop's former principal guest conductor Bruce Hangen.

-In 2009, invited by Amanda Palmer from the internationally-acclaimed band The Dresden Dolls, Tania is one of the first pianists of her generation to perform modern classical music at such rock club venues as Webster Hall (NYC) and Paradise Rock Club (Boston), making classical music accessible to younger and non-traditional audiences.
-She has also collaborated with Dave Lombardo (Slayer, Fantomas) and Will Calhoun (Living Color, B.B.
+In 2009, invited by Amanda Palmer from the internationally-acclaimed band The Dresden Dolls, Tania Stavreva is one of the first pianists of her generation to perform modern classical music at such rock club venues as Webster Hall (New York) and Paradise Rock Club (Boston), making classical music accessible to younger and non-traditional audiences.
+She has also collaborated with legendary two times Grammy award winning drummers Will Calhoun (Living Color, B.B.
 King) and Dave Lombardo (John Zorn, Slayer, Fantomas).

-Tania Stavreva is an active participant at many outreach programs and fundraising campaigns, supporting with her talent and time institutions such as Dana Faber Cancer Institute, NYU Hospital, Los Angeles Children's Hospital, Life Care Center of Stoneham, Centers for Alzheimer Care, etc. She is a graduate of the "Dobrin Petkov" National Music School in Bulgaria, where she studied with renowned pedagogue Rositsa Ivancheva and also a graduate of the Boston Conservatory, where she was a full scholarship recipient and a winner of many competitions.
+Tania Stavreva is an active participant at many outreach programs and fundraising campaigns, supporting with her music institutions such as Dana Faber Cancer Institute, NYU Hospital, Los Angeles Children's Hospital, Centers for Alzheimer Care and many others.
+She is a graduate of the National Music School "Dobrin Petkov" in Bulgaria, where she studied with renown pedagogue Rositsa Ivancheva and also a graduate of the Boston Conservatory, where she was a full scholarship recipient and the winner of many competitions.
 She has been on the piano faculty of the Boston International Summer Music Festival "Youth & Muse", Piano School of NYC, LIC Academy of Music and the Page Music Lesson Center where she was also the director and founder of the Page Music Piano Performance Program.

 "Rhythmic Movement" Debut Album - CD Release TBA